 Today, we’re having a Blendtec vs Vitamix blenders showdown.
-I’ve been dying to pit those two off in some sort of competition for a while as it wasn’t really clear in my mind which was the winner.
+I’ve been dying for a while to pit those two off in some sort of competition as it wasn’t really clear in my mind which was the winner.

 Blendtec Total Blender